layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/sql/import-designs/_index.md

 ---
-docType: "Chapter"
 id: "import-designs"
+title: "Import Design Files and Merge"
 description: "Here we will import the design files in Meshery Playground and learn how to merge designs."
-lectures: 12
-title: "Import Design Files and Merge"
 weight: 2
 ---